junmagic-ai/Knowledge-Ingest/README.md

-# Knowledge-Ingest
+# Ingest-Daily
-AI powered pipeline to ingest text Youtube videos and podcasts to accelerate learning.
+AI-powered information consumption tool that summarises youtube videos and Apple podcasts and uploads to Notion.